Geopolitics of the Roman Empire: Internal threats

-After the Marian reforms, the structure and culture of the Roman army had changed incredibly with legionaries loyalties siding more with their generals than the government of Rome.
+Client armies emerged from the prolonged civil wars in the late republic—themselves fought between armies which believed they were defending the republic—and generals' attempts to secure military loyalty with pay increases.
 This trend continued through successive emperors and reached its zenith during the crisis of the third century, when the support of legionaries was the crucial factor of a potential emperor's successful bid for power and longevity of reign.

 With this in mind, the most powerful individuals in the Empire after the Emperor himself were usually those in command of areas with large troop garrisons, or access to these areas.
 Historically these areas were the Danube frontier, the Rhine, the far east of the empire and Britannia.